 Children can cuddle cute baby animals such as rabbits, chicks and guinea pigs whilst having their photograph taken.

-There will be miniature horses and donkeys, goats, lambs, a sow with her litter, Alpacas, Sheep, a Dexter cow with her calf and rabbits to name but a few.
+There will be ponies and donkeys, goats, sheep and lambs, a sow with her litter, alpacas, cow with her calf and rabbits to name but a few.

 The main aviary will have plenty of our feathered friends on show too!
 Ducks, chicks, swans, geese and pigeons will make up part of a central display.